 There’s quite a few things I love about living in Berlin.
 The city itself is a rich tapestry of art, culture, and history, but even the most mundane activities have a special kind of charm for me.
 Everything is still so new and different.
 I love walking along the cobblestone roads lined and tree lined canals, and now that the dust has finally settled from the move and my studio is set up, it seemed like a great time to take advantage of the summer by taking a little vacation!

-A couple weeks ago I took road trip with my husband and mother-in-law to Poland.
-I packed my most comfy and stylish walking sandals (above), favorite dresses, and of course the camera the document to adventure.
+Last month, I finally had an opportunity to take a quick trip and hopped in a car for a European road trip with my husband and mother-in-law to Poland.
+I packed my most comfy and stylish walking sandals (above), favorite dresses and jewelry (more on that later), and of course my camera to document the adventure.

 As much as I love the good ol’ American Road Trip, it was a different experience here.
 In many ways it was a lot like road trips back home; I brought snacks, we made a few roadside pit stops, and there were lots of rolling hills and beautiful scenery.
 Of course, we were on the Autobahn, a fact that my husband, the race car driver enjoyed immensely.
 The most notable difference?
 It only took a couple hours to be in an entirely new world.
 I had always heard that travelling in Europe was easy, but I didn’t really understand what that meant until now.